 Appliqué at Matouk

 Bias is an open, starchy fabric that we cut into ribbons, called bias tape, with the grain going diagonally so it is stretchy and easy to sew.
-We sew bias tape onto our poly cotton sheeting for an appliqué look that is casual and elegant, as in our Marlowe and Newport styles.
+We sew bias tape onto our poly cotton sheeting for an appliqué look that is casual and elegant, as in our Meridian style.

 We can also produce appliqué monograms out of sheets of bias fabric or from Nocturne sateen fabric.
 Whether on towels or in the middle of a duvet, an appliqué monogram makes a bold and usually classically preppy statement.